Skip to main content

 The speed is real.
 A solo founder can go from idea to working prototype in a weekend.
 Features that would take a development team days to scaffold — authentication, database schemas, API routes, responsive layouts — materialise in minutes.

-For validation, this is transformative.
-You can test whether an idea resonates with users before investing serious development time.
+For idea validation, this changes everything.
+You can test whether an idea resonates with real users before spending a penny on professional development.

 Where vibe coding breaks down